Commandant of midshipmen

-The Commandant of Midshipmen is the second-in-command at the United States Naval Academy.
-According to the Naval Academy, the Commandant of Midshipmen is "responsible for the professional development and day-to-day activities of all 4,400 Midshipmen in the Brigade" and equates to a dean of students at a civilian university.
-The Commandant reports to the Superintendent.
-The Commandant is assisted by a Deputy Commandant.
-Modern Commandants typically hold the Navy rank of captain, but since 2002, three of the Commandants have been a United States Marine Corps colonel.
-The current Commandant is Colonel James “J.P.”
-McDonough III.
+The commandant of midshipmen is the second-in-command at the United States Naval Academy.
+According to the Naval Academy, the commandant of midshipmen is "responsible for the professional development and day-to-day activities of all 4,400 Midshipmen in the Brigade" and equates to a dean of students at a civilian university.
+The commandant reports to the superintendent.
+The commandant is assisted by a deputy commandant.
+Modern commandants typically hold the Navy rank of captain, but since 2002, three of the commandants have been a United States Marine Corps colonel.
+The current commandant is Captain Gilbert E. Clark Jr., USN.